xavierchia/xavierchia.github.io/_posts/2020-09-24-make-levels.md

 How advice on product ideation boils down to: scratch your own itch (solve your own problems) and if this doesn't work do more interesting stuff.

 He uses the example that he was only able to build Nomad List because he lived as a digital nomad himself.
 Now scratching your own itch is certainly a viable strategy.
 But it's just one out of many and Pieter doesn't discuss any alternatives.
-And "become a more original person" is not particularly useful advice in my humble opinion.
+And "become a more original person" is not particularly actionable advice.
+I think I understand what he's trying to say.
+To have good ideas, you have to actually do stuff.
+You can't just stare at a whiteboard and hope that inspiration strikes you.
+It's much easier to have great ideas while you're doing something else.
+For example, when you're starting a podcast you suddenly notice lots of small problems you could solve.

 Moreover, I don't think that his (most successful?!) business RemoteOK was scratching any of his own itches.
 (He has no employees, so a job board doesn't seem like a problem to one of his own problems.)

 However his advice to "always start from the problem, not the solution" and that "to get big, you have to start small" is certainly good to keep in mind.

 Morover, he advises to create an idea list because "your mind is like a rice cooker for ideas."
 In other words, you need to let ideas sit for a while before you should execute on them.
 Unfortunately, he doesn't explain what you should do with your idea list.
-This is a problem I'm currently struggeling with and some advice would've been awesome.
+This is a problem I'm currently struggeling with.
+I have huge idea list and I'm not sure what projects I should focus on.
+So I was hoping for a bit more actionable advice on that front.

 Another good advice he gives is that ideation should happen alone.
 In groups, there is always so much signalling and other distractions going on that rarely the best ideas have a chance to surface.